masroof-maindak/jalebi/README.md

 - [x] Worker thread entrypoint
     - [ ] Global session management - hashmap
     - [x] Process task
-    - [ ] Mark answer in hashmap & signal communication thread
+    - [x] Mark answer in hashmap & signal communication thread

 ---

+- [ ] Refactor struct answer to simply be an enum status (the uuid\_t in the struct is unnecessary)
 - [ ] Thread monitoring - Restart killed threads, etc.
     - How to find out a thread's died?
 - [ ] close() -> shutdown() for sockets ?